BingyZhang/CommutEnc/README.md

 Usage:

-1. Key generation
+a.
+Key generation

 ./KeyGen

 It outputs e,d such that ed = 1.

-2. Encryption
+b.
+Encryption

 ./Enc [key] [message]